-Table x presents the results of Global Moran’s I analysis for the total consumption of four major opioid medications across counties in Northwest Alabama.
+Table 2 presents the results of Global Moran’s I analysis for the total consumption of four major opioid medications across counties in Northwest Alabama.
 Among the four drugs, only buprenorphine exhibited a statistically significant spatial autocorrelation, with a Moran’s I of 0.188 and a p-value of 0.042.
 This suggests a moderate positive spatial clustering of buprenorphine consumption—counties with high (or low) consumption are likely near other counties with similar levels.
 In contrast, hydrocodone, methadone, and oxycodone all showed non-significant Moran’s I values (p > 0.05), indicating that their consumption patterns were not significantly clustered across the region.
 These results imply that buprenorphine use may be influenced by localized factors, such as treatment access, provider availability, or targeted public health interventions, while the other drugs show a more diffuse or random spatial pattern in this region.
 Sequentially, the monthly Buprenorphine consumption and hot spot graph will be demonstrated for future study.

-Figure x.
-Monthly Buprenorphine Consumption by County